xavierBizoux/viyaRestPy/README.md

 ### The usage

-The foundation of the viyaRestPy package is the callRest function.
+The foundation of the viyaRestPy package is the call_rest function.
 This function calls the SAS Viya REST API's and takes care of the wiring needed to authenticate the user and call the needed endpoint.
-The callRest function returns a response in the form of a JSON object containing: headers and json objects.
+The call_rest function returns a response in the form of a JSON object containing: headers and json objects.

 ```json
 {